-The unemployment rate in India jumped to 29% since the country went into lockdown from March 2020, says the report of CMIE – Centre For Monitoring Indian Economy.
+The unemployment rate in India fell to 7% in September 2020 from the record high of 29% since the country went into lockdown from March 2020, says the report of CMIE – Centre For Monitoring Indian Economy.
 The lockdown to contain the coronavirus outbreak has forced many industries to shut down thus increasing unemployment across the country.

 The unemployment in India stood at 6.1% in the financial year 2018 mentions the NSSO – National Sample Survey Organisation Report 2019.
 Candidates can check the detailed information on NSSO on the given link.